kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking.md

   - service account
   - configmap mount (ip allow / block list)
   - secret mount (secrets for Geoblocking service)
+  - priority class
 - service:
   - selectors
   - ports

+#### Deployment stability

+The ip-auth deployment stability is quite critical from system availability point of view.
+Thus, it requires at least the following:
+- horizontal autoscaling
+- rolling updates (so there are always some pods available during upgrade)
+- readiness probe (container won't receive new requests if the IP range list is not available yet)
+- liveness probe (non-working container is restarted)
+- priority class (pod is scheduled before other less important pods)

 #### Authorization Policy settings